GPII/universal/documentation/PCPChannel.md

 #### Connection

-Connection to the PCP is done as a socket connection to the URL `/pcpChannel`.
+Connection to the PCP is done as a WebSockets connection to the URL `/pcpChannel`.

 #### On login [`login` signal]: